 (It’s the nectar of the gods, is what it is.)

 Want to know more?
-Check out our bios here:
+Follow us/subscribe on Instagram, Facebook, and YouTube.
+And check out our bios here:

 Grew up in upstate New York, working through high school and college in restaurants with his father, a chef.
 Rose from modest beginnings as a Burger King sandwich assembler to Holiday Inn busboy and line cook, to cooking at the family’s Chinese restaurant, while also learning the finer points of Cantonese cooking from his immigrant parents.
 Specializes in all things Cantonese and American Chinese takeout.

 Born in Shanghai, and arrived in the U.S. at age 16.
 Pretty much a boss when it comes to languages, being fluent in both English and three separate Chinese dialects.
 And boy, can she fold a spring roll (the rest of ours tend to just fall apart.
 It’s sad).
 Plus, she’s the only one in the family who’s actually good at reading Chinese, so she’s our professional menu-translator when we’re eating our way through China.